Cinque Terre: Hike, Bike & Kayak

 Begin your day with a short train ride back to the tiny village of Riomaggiore.
 Embark on a walk that leads you to Portovenere at the very end of the peninsula.
 Today’s trail is the most challenging of the Ligurian walks; it's also perhaps the most rewarding.
 First you will walk up a rather steep flight of stairs, then along an undulating track to reach the sanctuary of the Madonna di Montenero (those who wish to opt out of this climb can catch a bus instead).
 After stopping at the sanctuary for a short break, continue your walk to Campiglia.
 Continuing uphill you will follow the contours of the coastal cliffs, passing terraced vineyards and enjoying wonderful views of the coastline.
 Pass the abandoned village of Lemmen and walk high on the ridge through vineyards and pine forest.
 Finally descend to the little village of Campiglia, where you can stop for lunch and some refreshments.
 Then continue towards Portovenere and enjoy even more spectacular coastal views.
 When you arrive at the 16th-century castle above the village, you might be able to catch a glimpse of the white marble peaks of the Apuan Alps before you descend a long staircase that takes you to St Peter’s Point and then into the heart of the village.
-After some free time to relax in Portovenere, return by boat to your base in Levanto – a lovely way to see the coast from the water.
+After some free time to relax in Portovenere, return by public boat to your base in Levanto – a lovely way to see the coast from the water.

 Day 5: Levanto / Santa Margherita